nils-n/meetings-reminder-system/README.md

     - Effective Python Testing with Pytest [Link](https://realpython.com/pytest-python-testing/)
     - Okken, Brian.
 "Python Testing with pytest."
 Pragmatic Bookshelf, 2022.
 - Console-based Terminal User Interface by William McGugan [GitHub Textual](https://github.com/textualize/textual/)
+- Code Formatting and General Tips for using Python Sweigart, Al. Beyond the Basic Stuff with Python: Best Practices for Writing Clean Code.
+No Starch Press, 2020.
 - How to setup up Google Gmail / EZGmail API [Al Sweikarts's ezgmail Github](https://github.com/asweigart/ezgmail)
+- Advice on how to deal with API interactions during pytest / unit testing [Jose Maria Valera Reales, To Mock or Not to Mock: How to escape the mocking hell](https://chemaclass.medium.com/to-mock-or-not-to-mock-af995072b22e)
 - Example Readme from Kera Cudmore [Kera's Github](https://github.com/kera-cudmore/readme-examples/blob/main/milestone1-readme.md)
 - Images from  [Pexels](https://pexels.com/)  in case you use a BG image (check this!)
 - explanation how to solve inheritance issues with dataclassess [Python dataclass inheritance, finally !](https://medium.com/@aniscampos/python-dataclass-inheritance-finally-686eaf60fbb5)